MerosCrypto/Meros/docs/Protocol/Merit.md

     scores[holder] = scores[holder] * 1000 / total
 ```

 If the sum of every score is less than 1000, the Merit Holder with the top score receives the difference between 1000 and the sum of the scores.
 A negative sigmoid which uses the Block’s difficulty for its x value produces a multiplier.
-Mints are then created for each Merit Holder, in order, with an amount of `score * multiplier`.
+Mints are then queued for each Merit Holder, in order, with an amount of `score * multiplier`.
+After 10 more Blocks, the mints are added to the Lattice.

 `BlockBody` has a variable message length; the 4-byte amount of records, the records (each with a 48-byte BLS Public Key, 4-byte nonce, and 48-byte Merkle tree hash), 1-byte amount of miners, and the miners (each with a 48-byte BLS Public Key and 1-byte amount).